LiveWithCodeAnkit/fieldgoal/README.md

 ## Technologies Used

-- **Next.js 13:** We leveraged the power of Next.js 13, a React framework, to enable server-side rendering, smooth routing, and enhanced performance.
+- **Next.js version 13:** We leveraged the power of Next.js 13, a React framework, to enable server-side rendering, smooth routing, and enhanced performance.
 This ensures a fast and responsive user interface.

 - **Conditional Layout:** To make the website adaptive across different screen sizes and devices, we implemented conditional layout techniques, allowing the content to adjust gracefully.